PaulleDemon/browsedocs-documentation/docs/project/index.md

 ### sharing your documentation

-* Short url: you can paste the unique_id after the `browsedocs.com`.
+* Short url: you can paste the unique_id after the `browsedocs.com`, it will look something along `bWXP7P4Tpxhz` so example: https://browsedocs.com/bWXP7P4Tpxhz/
 * The shortened url can be retrieved either from your email or from the url of the documentation